Telephone: 01795 472449 Email: Office

 Students are given regular opportunities to complete challenging tasks and activities in lessons that will stretch all abilities.
 This may be through the use of questioning and classroom talk or differentiated tasks requiring problem-solving and creativity.
 Teachers will provide students with feedback on assessments to show them what is required in order to progress to the next level.
 Lesson time is then allocated for students to respond to their feedback and achieve this progress.

 Students’ performance will be analysed on a termly basis and intervention arranged where necessary.
 If a student is found to be underperforming in a particular subject area, contact home will be made and the student may also be expected to attend OSL sessions to address any concerns and improve their performance.
 Further support is also available from AMA students who are currently studying at Swale Sixth Form.
 A mentoring scheme has been designed so that younger students can seek advice from those who have previously been in their position.
 Guidance can be shared regarding revision tips, organisation and time management and progression to sixth form.
-This will be overseen by Miss Gavin and the Swale Sixth Form Team.
+This will be overseen by Ms Van Deelen and the Swale Sixth Form Team.

 Outside of the classroom, the school also regularly liaises with universities in the local area and is planning to arrange opportunities for students to engage with higher education.
 We will inform students of such events in due course.

 How you can support your child at home:

 We encourage students to engage in wider reading, research and investigation outside of school.
 Departments can provide students with wider reading suggestions which are available to borrow from our school library.
 Additionally, awareness of current affairs within the news and media is recommended as this can be applied to learning within the classroom.
 With regards to KS4 students, we advise that they investigate their options for educational progression, including the dates of sixth form open days and the entry requirements for any prospective courses that they wish to pursue.